← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 1. Could not resolve hostname error — wait 5 minutes after you created the A record.
 Check IP address, wait and try again.

-3. Any other issues?
+4. Any other issues?
 Contact Andrew (scroll down to the bottom of the page).

-[optional] Protection, update, backup, multi-user access
+[optional] Protection, updates, backups, multi-user access

-3. Backup "the easy way": open you workflow, click on "...", select "Download".
+3. Backup "the easy way": open your workflow, click on "...", select "Download".
 This will download your workflow as a .json file.
 You can upload it back to any other N8N later.
 Note: this won't backup your credentials, you need to backup them separately.

 4. TIP: In order to quickly restore credentials, just create the credential again and click on each node in the workflow that uses it.
 Then just click "Back".
 Repeat for each workflow, each node.

-5. Backup "the pro way": this will create n8n_data_backup.tar.gz file with all your N8N data (including sqlite database): ssh -i ./n8n.pem admin@n8n.mycompany.com "sudo tar -czf - -C /var/lib/docker/volumes/n8n_data/_data ." > ~/Downloads/n8n_data_backup.tar.gz
+5. Backup "the pro way": this will create n8n_data_backup.tar.gz file with all your N8N data (including SQLite database): ssh -i Downloads/n8n.pem admin@n8n.mycompany.com "sudo tar -czf - -C /var/lib/docker/volumes/n8n_data/_data ." > Downloads/n8n_data_backup.tar.gz

 6. For multi-user access, invite users to your n8n.
 You can do it in "Settings" -> "Users" -> "Invite user".
 Wait till they accept the invitations.
-Then run this command from your terminal: ssh -i ./n8n.pem admin@n8n.mycompany.com "cd /var/www/default && sudo docker compose stop && sudo sqlite3 /var/lib/docker/volumes/n8n_data/_data/database.sqlite \"UPDATE user SET role = 'global:owner';\" && sudo docker compose up -d"
+Then run this command from your terminal: ssh -i Downloads/n8n.pem admin@n8n.mycompany.com "cd /var/www/default && sudo docker compose stop && sudo sqlite3 /var/lib/docker/volumes/n8n_data/_data/database.sqlite \"UPDATE user SET role = 'global:owner';\" && sudo docker compose up -d"

-1. If you have "the pro way" backup file in your Downloads folder, just execute this to restore all your data (WARNING: this will erase all the existing data in the new server): cat ~/Downloads/n8n_data_backup.tar.gz | ssh -i ./n8n.pem admin@n8n.mycompany.com 'cd /var/www/default && docker compose stop && sudo tar -xzvf - -C /var/lib/docker/volumes/n8n_data/_data && docker compose up -d'
+1. If you have "the pro way" backup file in your Downloads folder, just execute this to restore all your data (WARNING: this will erase all the existing data in the new instance): cat Downloads/n8n_data_backup.tar.gz | ssh -i Downloads/n8n.pem admin@n8n.mycompany.com 'cd /var/www/default && docker compose stop && sudo tar -xzvf - -C /var/lib/docker/volumes/n8n_data/_data && docker compose up -d'

 ×